LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 distribution is that all systems will need to have access to the same workspace/filesystem, as well as use the same scheduler types (VERIFY THIS).
 The following resource block demonstrates using one host for larger simulation steps, and a second host for the smaller post processing steps.
-In this case you simply need an alloc
+In this case you simply need an alloc on each host, and can simply execute ``run-workers`` on each, with ``run`` only needed once up front to send the tasks to the queue server.

 .. code-block::yaml